Self-Guided Walking Tour in St. Wolfgang

 Do the church first thing in the morning before the tour groups and the lake steamers unload.
 Then drift east along the water.
 The walk ends at a railway that is itself a day trip, so plan whether you are climbing the mountain or just admiring the 1893 station and turning back.

-1. Pilgrimage Church of St. Wolfgang
+Walking Map of St. Wolfgang

 Tap to load interactive map

-Your St Wolfgang Walking Tour, Stop by Stop
+Your St. Wolfgang Walking Tour, Stop by Stop

 1. 1